fbpx

 My response?
 I talked about my experience doing tongue therapy as a teenager.

-Needless to say, I did NOT make it to the next round of interviews.
+Needless to say, I didn’t make it to the next round of interviews.
 And so ended my career in the film industry.

 JK.
 I did try it out for a few months until I quickly realized it wasn’t my cup of tea (as much fun as the idea of angry producers and talent agents cursing me out all day long sounded…).